BraedenLyman/ParentPal/README.md

 **© 2025 ParentPal.
 All rights reserved.**

-Built with ❤️ for parents and babysitters everywhere
+Built with love for parents and babysitters everywhere

 </div>